Linnetware/git-training/README.md

 IPSUM stands for latin intensive pronoun but related in tech for Intellectual Property Summary

 Though, I should find out what a heck is really ipsum...but you know now, I am becoming word lover picky...

+#IPSUM SECOND
+OK.
+THIS IS A PRELIMINARY COMMENT